pauliceia/vgiws/doc/api/import.md

      - 400 (Bad Request): Invalid ZIP!
 It is necessary to exist a ShapeFile (.shp) inside de ZIP.
      - 400 (Bad Request): It is necessary to pass the f_table_name, file_name, changeset_id and the epsg in request.
      - 400 (Bad Request): It is necessary to pass one binary zip file in the body of the request.
+     - 403 (Forbidden): Just the owner of the layer or administrator can create/update a feature table or do a import.
+     - 404 (Not Found): Not found any resource.
      - 500 (Internal Server Error): Problem when import a resource.
 Please, contact the administrator.
 - Notes:
     - It is necessary create a new layer without a feature table before to import the ShapeFile.